Inno-Notes/Notes/README.md

 ## Suggestions?
 * Send Pull Request with comments!
-* We need solutions for MA I, MA II.
-You may attach to PR a link with your solutions stored in a cloud drive
+* We need solutions for MA I, MA II!
+Please, [contribute here](./Contribute.md).
-* You may help by collecting course materials you'd like to share.
+* You may help by collecting course materials you'd like to share (preferably math-related).
 Just don't forget to ask course instructors' permission to share them.